High Fidelity (film): Casting

 Frears was at the Berlin International Film Festival and seeing Mifune's Last Song, starring Iben Hjejle, realized that he had found the female lead.
 Frears read Hornby's book and enjoyed it, but did not connect with the material because it was not about his generation.
 He accepted the job because he wanted to work with Cusack again (after teaming on The Grifters) and liked the idea of changing the setting from London to Chicago.
 The director was also responsible for insisting on keeping Jack Black in the part of Barry.
 Black never auditioned and had initially passed on the part until Frears convinced him to take the role.
 Frears has said that many people from the studio came to watch his rushes.
 The role of Dick was originally offered to David Arquette, and Artie Lange auditioned for Barry.
 Todd Louiso was cast as Dick after Arquette passed on the offer.
 Liz Phair was also considered for the character Marie DeSalle, before Lisa Bonet was cast.

 Filming

-Production began on April 26, 1999 in Chicago, Illinois.
-Filming also took place on location at Wicker Park and the Biograph Theater, as well as authentic music venues.
+Production began on April 26, 1999, in Chicago, Illinois.
+Filming also took place on location at Wicker Park and the Biograph Theater, as well as authentic music venues Lounge Ax and Double Door.